-Myles B. Harmon, Esq.,

-Director, Commercial & Trade Facilitation Division

-Regulations & Rulings

-Office of International Trade

-U.S. Customs & Border Protection

-1300 Pennsylvania Avenue, NW (Mint Annex)

-Washington, D.C.
-20229

-Clarification of the Definition of "Athletic" in Chapter 64 of The Harmonized Tariff Schedule of the United States

-Dear Mr. Harmon:
+August 10, 2016 Myles B. Harmon, Esq., Director, Commercial & Trade Facilitation Division Regulations & Rulings Office of International Trade U.S. Customs & Border Protection 1300 Pennsylvania Avenue, NW (Mint Annex) Washington, D.C.
+20229 Clarification of the Definition of "Athletic" in Chapter 64 of The Harmonized Tariff Schedule of the United States Dear Mr. Harmon:

-We write on behalf of the Footwear Distributors and Retailers of America ("FDRA") concerning the understanding of what constitutes athletic footwear in Chapter 64, Harmonized Tariff Schedule of the United States ("HTSUS").
+I write on behalf of the members of the Footwear Distributors and Retailers of America (FDRA) concerning the understanding of what constitutes athletic footwear in Chapter 64 of the Harmonized Tariff Schedule of the United States (HTSUS).
+This issue is the utmost priority for our members and consumers alike.
+Founded in 1944, FDRA represents the entire footwear industry from small family owned footwear businesses to global footwear companies.
+It also serves the full supply chain of the footwear industry from research, design and development, to manufacturing and distribution, to retailers selling to global consumers.
+In all, FDRA supports over 150 companies and 250 brands, or 80% of total U.S. footwear sales, making it the largest and most respected American footwear trade association.

-FDRA is a trade association of retailers, importers, distributors and producers of footwear.
-FDRA members account for over 80 percent of United States retail sales and imports of footwear.

 The term "athletic" footwear is shorthand for the term "tennis shoes, basketball shoes, gym shoes, training shoes, and the like".
 Additional U.S. note 2, Chapter 64 defines the term as "athletic footwear other than sports footwear [], whether or not principally used for such athletic games or purposes."
 "Footwear Definitions", T.D.
 93-88, 27 Cust.
 Bull.
 321, 313 (1993) includes a somewhat expanded definition equating sneakers with gym shoes and joggers with training shoes, and excluding slip-ons other than gymnastic slippers, and highly decorative footwear.

-The ICP, Footwear (2012), provides:
+Myles B. Harmon, Esq., Director August 10, 2016 Page 2 The ICP, Footwear (2012), provides: